ParallelMaths/parallel/pages/7-27-hidden-figures.md

 * [Your smartphone is millions of times more powerful than all of NASA’s combined computing in 1969](http://www.zmescience.com/research/technology/smartphone-power-compared-to-apollo-432/){target="_blank"} – an article on the ZME Science website.
 * [Here is a great article](http://www.latimes.com/science/sciencenow/la-sci-sn-hidden-figures-katherine-johnson-20170109-story.html){target="_blank"} from the Los Angeles Times titled “Meet the ‘Hidden Figures’ mathematician who helped send Americans into space”.
-* Short, but incredible, clip of mathematician Katherine Johnson receiving the Presidential Medal Of Freedom from President Obama.
+* This short, but incredible, clip of mathematician Katherine Johnson receiving the Presidential Medal Of Freedom from President Obama.

 @[youtube](rIWJFNAN4XI?rel=0) _(If you have problems watching the video, right click to open it in a new window)_